TopMyster/Storify/README.md

-A story generator and reader for parents to use for their children
+A story generator and reader that uses AI  for parents to use for their children